 In September 2010, the Oakhill Cup was inaugurated.
 This inter-House competition is a pastoral care initiative aimed at recognizing student participation and accomplishment across the spectrum of College life.

-Principals: Br Ambrose Payne (1991 – 1998), Br Chris Gorringe (1999-2006), Br Ken Ormerod (2007-2012)
+Br Ambrose Payne (1991 – 1998), Br Chris Gorringe (1999-2006), Br Ken Ormerod (2007-2012).

+The Founders’ Day mass in the Concert Hall of Sydney Opera was a highlight of the 75th Anniversary and offered the College community the perfect setting to thank the Brothers for three-quarters of a century of service and commitment to the Lasallian mission at Oakhill College.
 A new Honour Board for Alumni of Distinction was inaugurated as part of Oakhill College’s 75th anniversary celebrations.
 The Honour Roll acknowledges past and present students who make a significant contribution to the community in areas such as the Arts, Religion, Education, Sport, and Health.

-Miguel House won the inaugural Oakhill Cup.
+In 2011 Miguel House won the inaugural Oakhill Cup.

 In 2012 Android tablets were pioneered at Oakhill College as 21st Century teaching and learning tools.